 At the heart of the understanding of life lies God, its creator.

-Throughout all the RE topics we help the children to form and develop a closer personal relationship with God through prayer and to think about what it means to be a follower of Christ in their day to day lives.
+We help the children to form and develop a closer personal relationship with God through prayer and to think about what it means to be a follower of Christ in their day to day lives.

-To support the Catholic life of the school we have a wide range of liturgical celebrations throughout the academic year which parents/careers are welcome to attend.
+To support the Catholic life of the school we have a wide range of liturgical celebrations throughout the academic year which parents/carers are welcome to attend.
 The Eucharist is central to our school community and we celebrate Holy Mass at the beginning and end of each term and at other special times throughout the year.